What is a jumbo loan?

 Jumbo loan mortgage insurance

-Typically, if you make a down payment of less than 20%, you'll need to pay for private mortgage insurance (PMI).
-This applies to most conforming mortgages as well as jumbo loans.
+Typically, if you make a down payment of less than 20%, you'll need to pay for private mortgage insurance (PMI) on your jumbo loan.

-PMI is a type of mortgage insurance that covers the lender in case you default on your loan.
-It's usually required for loans where the loan-to-value ratio exceeds 80%, due to the higher risk involved.
-PMI costs can be significant, particularly for jumbo loans, but there may be some exceptions, so it’s best to chat with a mortgage specialist to see what option works best for you.
+PMI is a type of mortgage insurance that protects the lender in case you default on your loan.
+PMI costs can be significant, particularly for jumbo loans, but there may be some exceptions.
+Chat with a mortgage specialist to see what works best for you.

 Certain types of properties may face restrictions when qualifying for a jumbo mortgage.
 While single-family homes generally qualify, there could be additional requirements for condos, multi-unit properties or investment properties.
 Check with your lender for details.